 Picking Up Cues that Your Colleagues Need Some Encouragement

-Here are some clues that you can watch for, to help you know when those with whom you work may need a message of appreciation or encouragement:
+Here are some clues that you can watch for to help you know when your coworkers may need a message of appreciation or encouragement:

 When team members are chronically irritable, something is usually wrong.
-Irritability usually indicates they are upset or angry about something.
-(Note: it may be work related—or it may be from something going on in their personal life.)
+Irritability sometimes indicates they are upset or angry about something — it could be work related or from something going on in their personal life.
+(Or, they may not feel well physically.)
 But the problem is more intense when resistance is also present—for example, resistance to instruction and new procedures, or resistance to change.
 Often workers become irritable and resistant when they don’t feel valued by others for their efforts and contributions.

-Discouragement literally means “lack of courage.”
-Sometimes people “lose heart” over time.
-They begin to wonder why they should keep trying.
+Discouragement literally means lack of courage.
+Sometimes people lose heart over time.
+They are giving their best effort but keep encountering obstacles and then they begin to wonder why they should keep trying.
 When you hear people make statements like, “Why try?
-It won’t matter,” or “I’m ready to give up and just call it quits,” you should know that a sense of discouragement is starting to set in.
+It won’t matter,” or “I’m ready to give up and just call it quits,” you should know that a sense of discouragement has settled in.

 Increased Absenteeism or Tardiness